Teduray language: Word order

 In the basic word order the predicate followed by the series of NPs.
 The agentive or objective actant follows immediately after the predicate.
 When the agent is the topic, the agentive and objective actants may be changed without causing any semantic change.

 Both of these forms are grammatical provided this sentence and subject matter.
 In all other cases, any topicalized actant follows the agent.

 Loanwords

-The Tiruray people have adopted words from different places and though not all have been confirmed, according to the Tiruray speakers themselves the sources of the loans are Chinese, English, Hiligaynon, Maguindanao, Spanish, and Tagalog.
-These are the confirmed languages as given by the opinions of the Tiruray speakers.
-One language not listed as a source is Sanskrit, but suggested lexical items are perceived as native words by the speakers.
-Although some words are also borrowed from Arabic, these entered through Maguindanao.
+The Teduray people have adopted words from different places and though not all have been confirmed, according to the Teduray speakers themselves the sources of the loans are Maguindanaon, Chinese, English, Hiligaynon, Spanish, and Tagalog.
+These are the confirmed languages as given by the opinions of the Teduray speakers.
+One language not listed as a source is Sanskrit through Maguindanaon, but suggested lexical items are perceived as native words by the speakers.
+Although some words are also borrowed from Arabic, these entered through Maguindanaon.